 When you are asking any child to perform a task that requires concentration and planning, it is important to provide as much scaffolding as possible for the child in order for him/her to profit from instruction.
 With maturity, executive functioning is related to appropriate behavior in a variety of situations.

-In Posner’s model of attention, posterior and anterior regions of the brain form a complex network that includes subcortical structures such as the caudate nucleus for processing attention-related activities (Goldman-Rakic, 1987, 1988).
+In Posner's model of attention, both posterior and anterior regions of the brain form a complex network that includes subcortical structures such as the caudate nucleus for processing attention-related activities (Posner, & Rothbart, 2007).
 In this model, there are three networks believed to be involved: alerting, orienting and executive.

 The alerting network lets a person know that something different is occurring.
 The orienting network orients the person to an event — where the event is, what the event is, etc. The executive network coordinates input of information and determines appropriate actions and reactions.
 Right frontal lobe dysfunctions are related to deficits in the alerting network, bilateral posterior dysfunctions are consistent with deficits in the orienting network, and left caudate nucleus dysfunctions correspond to deficits in the executive network.